Computing mixed volume and all mixed cells in quermassintegral time: Introduction

 together with a set of lower mixed facets for a random lifting (in modern language, a zero-dimensional tropical variety).
-The BKK bound \cites{Bernstein, BKK} states that \rev{$V$} is the number of roots in $(\mathbb C^{\times})^n$ of a generic system of Laurent polynomials $f_1(\mathbf x)=\cdots = f_n(\mathbf x) = 0$ where
+The BKK bound \cites{Bernstein, BKK} states that $V$ is the number of roots in $(\mathbb C^{\times})^n$ of a generic system of Laurent polynomials $f_1(\mathbf x)=\cdots = f_n(\mathbf x) = 0$ where

-\ocite{Huber-Sturmfels} suggested to use the lower mixed facets (Def.\ref{def:mixed}) to produce a starting system for homotopy algorithms to solve \rev{sparse polynomial equations $f_1(\mathbf x)=\cdots = f_n(\mathbf x)=0$ with $f_i$ as above.} \ocite{Emiris-Canny} introduced the first incremental algorithms for computing mixed volume and mixed cells.
-For a certain time, computing the starting system was a bottleneck for homotopy based polynomial solving software.
-Later breakthroughs by ~\ocites{Gao-Li, Li-Li, Gao-Li-Mengnien, Mizutani-Takeda-Kojima, Lee-Li, Chen-Lee-Li} provided efficient practical implementations through enumerative algorithms.
-(Remark~\ref{predecessors}).
+\revc{where the $f_{ia}$ are complex numbers.} \ocite{Huber-Sturmfels} suggested to use the lower mixed facets (Def.\ref{def:mixed}) to produce a starting system for homotopy algorithms to solve sparse polynomial equations $f_1(\mathbf x)=\cdots = f_n(\mathbf x)=0$ with $f_i$ as above. \ocite{Emiris-Canny} introduced the first incremental algorithms for computing mixed volume and mixed cells.
+For a certain time, computing the starting system was a bottleneck for \rev{polyhedral} homotopy based polynomial solving software \rev{\cite{Lee-Li}*{p.98}}.
+Later breakthroughs by ~\ocites{Gao-Li, Li-Li, Gao-Li-Mengnien, Mizutani-Takeda-Kojima, Lee-Li, Chen-Lee-Li} provided efficient practical implementations through enumerative algorithms (Remark~\ref{predecessors}).
 The complexity properties of those algorithms are not well understood.

 The algorithm {\sc AllMixedCells} in page \pageref{allmixedcells} is geometric in nature.
 This will allow for a complexity bound in terms of geometric invariants (quermassintegrals).